TheOdinProject/curriculum/ruby_programming/basic_ruby/pattern_matching.md

 Introduced in Ruby 2.7, pattern matching uses specified patterns to match against some data.
 If the data conforms to the pattern there is a match and the data is deconstructed accordingly.
 If there is no match either you can supply a default value to return or else a `NoMatchingPatternError` is raised.

 With Ruby 3, most parts of the pattern matching syntax are no longer considered experimental and so it is now worth ensuring you are familiar with the basics.
 The syntax can feel a little clunky at first but there are times it can definitely simplify Ruby code.
+However, there are a couple of new patterns with Ruby 3 which we'll introduce at the end.

 If you want to play with the examples make sure you're on at least Ruby 2.7.
 Unfortuantely at the time of writing this means you can't use repl.it as it's still stuck in the dark ages on Ruby 2.5